alberand/database/README.md

 TODO
 ===============================================================================
- - Save data to files if connection to database lost.
  - Maybe close connection to database if for a logng time there is no data coming.
  - Periodically backup database to remote server (FTP)